Atreca Inc (BCEL) Shares Down Despite Recent Market Volatility - News Heater

-The stock price of Atreca Inc (NASDAQ: BCEL) has plunged by -13.18 when compared to previous closing price of 0.38, but the company has seen a 44.80% gain in its stock price over the last five trading sessions.
+Atreca Inc (NASDAQ: BCEL) has seen a decline in its stock price by -26.40 in relation to its previous close of 0.37.
+However, the company has experienced a -17.88% decline in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-08-14 that Atreca (BCEL) suspends the development of only pipeline candidate, ATRC-101, in clinical evaluation, as part of its business restructuring efforts and cuts headcount by 40%.
 The stock falls 37%.

 Is It Worth Investing in Atreca Inc (NASDAQ: BCEL) Right Now?

-, and the 36-month beta value for BCEL is at 1.26.
-Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for BCEL is 1.20.
+Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”

 The New Uranium Bull Market is here, and you're right on time for the profit windfall.
 Don't let inflation eat away your savings – invest in uranium stocks!
 We've uncovered THE ONE stock set to explode, drilling for uranium right here in the USA.
 This is your chance to get ahead of the herd.
 Grab our FREE report, featuring an exclusive CEO interview.
 Ready for the name and trading symbol?